S-e-e-S-e-a/ECSs-24MHW/README.md

   Contains the figures shown in the paper.

 - **Data**
   Model data of the paper is available at: 10.6084/m9.figshare.31820290.
-A brief dicription is provided in here.
+A brief description is provided here (ModelDataList.txt).

 ## 📊 Data Availability